Category: France How To

 On today's show, Annie and Elyse discuss store hours and credit cards in France.
 Why do we need to do that?
 Because there are some things that will surprise you unless you know what to expect!

-Store Hours in France
+Store Hours and Credit Cards in France

-In large French cities like Paris, Lyon, Marseilles, Toulouse, Bordeaux, etc. store hours are 9 AM until 7 PM non-stop.
+In large French cities like Paris, Lyon, Marseille, Toulouse, Bordeaux, etc. store hours are 9 AM until 7 PM non-stop.
 But in small cities and villages things aren't that straight-forward.
 When you only have one employee running the store all day, you have to give them a lunch break during which they close up shop.

 For example, the bakery in Annie's village closes at 1 PM and won't re-open until 4 PM.
 The baker works different hours still.
 Why is that?
 French people are trained that way, if we need bread at 2 PM for some reason, we know we have to go to the grocery store, not the bakery!